FernUniversität in Hagen

 Research [German Site]

-Four faculties offer a wide range of subjects from humanities and social sciences, business administration and economics, mathematics and computer science, as well as legal studies.
+Five faculties offer a wide range of subjects from humanities and social sciences, psychology, business administration and economics, mathematics and computer science, as well as legal studies.
 More than 20 German-language degree programs leading to internationally recognized Bachelor’s and Master’s degrees can be studied.
 In addition, numerous Certificates and Open Access Studies in continuing and professional education, some of which are offered in English, complement career planning or build on academic qualifications already acquired.
 Students enroll in full or part-time depending on their needs.
 Of course, opportunities for doctoral and postdoctoral studies are also available at FernUniversität.
 On the labor market, graduates of FernUniversität are appreciated for their proactiveness, organizational skills, and strength of purpose.

 Course offerings [German Site]